XK9274/ncspotcli-compile-miyoo/README.md

 - or
 - Copy the ncspot folder to your App folder

+On the login screen:
+Use the keyboard to input username, press the `Select` button to tab down, input password, press `Select` button again to tab to login and press start.
+When logged in press `X` to hide the keyboard.

 You may need to restart your MMP

 ### Building